isc-projects/kea/doc/sphinx/arm/hooks.rst

 Currently, the following commands are supported:

-- ``reservation-add``, which adds a new host reservation
+- ``reservation-add``, which adds a new host reservation.

-- ``reservation-get``, which returns an existing reservation if specified criteria are matched
+- ``reservation-get``, which returns an existing reservation if specified criteria are matched.

-- ``reservation-get-all``, which returns all reservations in a specified subnet
+- ``reservation-get-all``, which returns all reservations in a specified subnet.

-- ``reservation-get-page``, a variant of ``reservation-get-all`` that returns reservations by pages, either all or in a specified subnet
+- ``reservation-get-page``, a variant of ``reservation-get-all`` that returns reservations by pages, either all or in a specified subnet.

-- ``reservation-get-by-hostname``, which returns all reservations with a specified hostname and optionally in a subnet
+- ``reservation-get-by-hostname``, which returns all reservations with a specified hostname and optionally in a subnet.

-- ``reservation-get-by-id``, which returns all reservations with a specified identifier since Kea version 1.9.0
+- ``reservation-get-by-id``, which returns all reservations with a specified identifier (since Kea version 1.9.0).

 - ``reservation-del``, which attempts to delete a reservation matching specified criteria.